 Although it took much longer than originally anticipated to arrive, I couldn’t be happier with my purchase.
 The box our flocked tree arrived in is actually quite compact and should make for easy storage — plus it couldn’t have been easier to set up!

-HOW TO COZY UP YOUR EXISTING DECOR FOR THE HOLIDAYS
+HOW TO UTILIZE YOUR EXISTING DECOR FOR THE HOLIDAYS

 As you can see, the majority of our existing decor remains throughout the holidays.
 We simply don’t have the storage for excessive decor, pillows the like — so rather than swapping them all out during the holidays, I simply coordinate our holiday decor to our everyday decor!